 Multiple Sclerosis Society

-We are delighted to have a service level agreement with the MS Society, which funds up to six Yasp physiotherapy treatment sessions per episode of care for people with MS. The MS Society also subsidise our exercise class for people with MS.
+We are delighted to have a service level agreement with the MS Society, which funds up to six Yasp physiotherapy treatment sessions per episode of care for people with MS. The MS Society also subsidise our online exercise class for people with MS.

 We are pleased to be working in close partnership with Podiatry Shetland, a group of skilled podiatrists with a great track record.
 If your feet are part of your problem we can refer you for podiatry, or for more complex problems we can arrange a joint Yasp / Podiatry Shetland session.